OH1KH/CqrlogAlpha/compiled/README.md

 That will install FreePascal compiler and Lazarus GUI.
 Issuing that line results a long list of dependencies to install, just say Y (yes) to install them all.

 If your Lazarus is very old from package you find latest version from https://www.lazarus-ide.org It is always recommended to use latest version as package versions can be very old, as seen with Cqrlog packages.
-At the moment lazarus-ide version is 2.2.6

 When lazarus-ide is installed you need to change to source directory, either git cloned or extracted from zip. ("cd cqrlog") After that start the compile process, issue:

 	make

-	In case you want QT5 version add cqrlog_qt5 after make.
+	In case you want QT5 version add cqrlog_qt5 after "make".

 	make cqrlog_qt5

+	In case you want QT6 version add cqrlog_qt6 after "make".

+	make cqrlog_qt6

 When compile has finished install the new Cqrlog with command

 	sudo make install

 That is all!

+Note that if you compile and use QT5 or QT6 vesions you need to install libqt5pas and libqt5pas-devel packets. and in case of QT6 packet naming changes to libqt6pas and libqt6pas-devel There may be differences in packet naming dependig on your Linux version.

 With some OS "make" result errors.
 Then usually using the lazarus-ide works.
 Start lazarus-ide typing that to command terminal, or start from startup menu icon "lazarus".
 At first start it goes through some settings.
 If all Tabs show OK you are ready to continue.

 Lazarus starts first to empty form.
-Use top menu "Project/Open Project" and navigate to your "cqrlog" source folder.
+Use top menu "Project/Open Project" and navigate to your "CqrlogAlpha" source folder.
 There you see subfolder "src".
 Navigate to that folder and you see "cqrlog.lpi".
 Open that.

 Once opened select top menu "View/Messages" to see compiler messages.
 Then select top menu "Run/Compile".
 Wait and finally you should see a green line on Messages window.
 It means that compile is over.